protofire/kakarot-subgraph/README.md

 ## Get credentials

-You'll need some credentials to get access to the Kakarot hosted service.
-You have to complete this form
+You'll need some credentials to use the Kakarot hosted service.
+Please complete this form if you want to get permissions to deploy a subgraph:

 https://forms.gle/PkTw4F8NEowhB9yC7